circleci/circleci-docs/jekyll/_cci2/configuration-cookbook.md

     **NOTE:** {% include snippets/enable-pipelines.md %}

-2. Add the orbs stanza below your version, which in turn imports the orb (AWS EXS orb shown here as an example):
+3. If you want to use an orb in your configuration, add the orbs stanza below your version, which in turn imports the orb (AWS EXS orb shown here as an example).
+You can import as many orbs as you want this way:

     ```yml
-    aws-ecs: circleci/aws-ecs@0.0.10
+    aws-ecs: circleci/aws-ecs@x.y.z
     ```

-3. Invoke the orbs elements (e.g. commands, jobs) in your existing workflows and jobs.
-The available orb elements – commands and jobs – are listed on the relevant pages in the [CircleCI Orbs Registry](https://circleci.com/orbs/registry/), along with usage examples.
+4. Invoke the orbs elements (commands, jobs, executors) in your existing configuration.
+The available orb elements are listed on the relevant pages in the [CircleCI Orbs Registry](https://circleci.com/orbs/registry/), along with usage examples.

 ## Configuration Recipes

-The table below lists the different build configuration "recipes" you can perform using CircleCI orbs.
+The table below lists some recipes to help and inspire your projects.

 Configuration Recipe | Description
 ------------|-----------